YifanXu1999/ai-study-note/note.md

 $$

-Thus, we can get the coefficients of the polynomial by the derivatives at $x = a$, which are:
+Thus, we can get the coefficients of the polynomial by the derivatives at $x = a$.
+And the function can be rewritten as:

 $$
 \begin{align*}